Kylliainen takes home Senior of the Year, Worrell is adidas High Performance Athlete of the Year

 Prep: Tanja Kylliainen, the Finnish national record-holder in the 400-meter IM (4:49.72), comes to Louisville from the Loyola Blakefield Aquatic Program and is coached by Keith Schertle.
 Tanja, a current USA 2012 Olympic Trial qualifier in the 200-meter butterfly (2:15.11) and 400-IM, holds dual citizenship with the United States and Finland.
 She has already been announced as a member of the Finnish 2011 World Championship Team, which will compete in Shanghai, China.
 Kylliainen is a sectional champion in the 400-IM and 200-fly.

 Personal: Daughter of Mauno and Sandy Kylliainen.
 Born Jan.
 30, 1993.
-Major is communication and Spanish.
+Major is Communications.